Quasinormal modes, Hawking radiation and absorption of the massless scalar field for Bardeen black hole surrounded by perfect fluid dark matter: Introduction

 When Oort used a telescope to observe stars in the Milky Way, he found that they were moving so fast that they could escape the gravitational effects of all the visible matter in the galaxy \cite{OortJH}.
-It denotes that there needs more mass in our universe for the sake of explaining this astronomical observations.
-Besides, this object having mass does not emit light and cannot be detected directly, which called dark matter by researchers.
-Then Rubin et al. found that stars far from the center of the galaxy were spinning significantly faster than expected \cite{Rubin:1970zza} and the image of Bullet Cluster observed by Observatories in 2006 \cite{Clowe:2006eq}, verifing the existence of dark matter.
+It denotes that our universe should need more matter except the visible matter for the sake of explaining this astronomical observation.
+Besides, the researchers could not directly perceive the existence of the matter which provides ``more mass'' in our universe by ordinary means.
+So they assumed that the matter does not emits light and then called it dark matter.
+Then Rubin \textit{et al.} found that stars far from the center of the galaxy spin significantly faster than expected \cite{Rubin:1970zza} and the image of Bullet Cluster was observed by Observatories in 2006 \cite{Clowe:2006eq}.
+The observations both support the hypothesis of dark matter.
 Up to now, it is generally accepted that our current universe consists mainly of 4.9$\%$ baryon matter, 26.8$\%$ dark matter, and 68.3$\%$ dark energy \cite{Planck:2015fie}.
-And scholars further define dark matter being non-baryonic as well as non-luminous.
-After that there are a lot of papers about dark matter \cite{Jamil:2009eb,Pantig:2022toh,Pantig:2021zqe}.
-As mentioned above, it is thus clear that dark matter has always been a hot topic.
+And scholars further defined dark matter being non-baryonic as well as non-luminous.
+The properties of black holes surrounded by dark matter have been studied including the thermodynamics \cite{Jamil:2009eb}, weak deflection angle \cite{Pantig:2022toh,Pantig:2021zqe}, shadow \cite{Pantig:2021zqe,Konoplya:2019sns} and geodesic motion. \cite{Stuchlik:2022xtq} As mentioned above, it is thus clear that dark matter has always been a hot topic.
 Therefore, it is necessary to study black holes under dark matter.
-Perfect fluid dark matter (PFDM) as a candidate of dark matter was proposed by Kiselev \cite{Kiselev:2002dx}, which has the character of fluid.
-And in some extent, PFDM can regard as a model that is a scalar field with an exponential potential.
-Then Heydarzade et al. derived charged/uncharged Kiselev-like black holes in Rastall theory \cite{Heydarzade:2017wxu}.
-Xu et al. obtained Kerr-Newman-anti-de Sitter black holes surrounded by PFDM in Rastall gravity \cite{Xu:2017vse}.
-In this paper, we take one of regular black holes immersed in dark matter into consideration, i.e., Bardeen black hole surrounded by PFDM proposed by Zhang et al \cite{Zhang:2020mxi}.
+Perfect fluid dark matter (PFDM) as a candidate of dark matter was proposed by Kiselev \cite{Kiselev:2002dx,Kiselev:2003ah}.
+Moreover, he constructed a new class of spherical asymmetric solutions surrounded by PFDM \cite{Kiselev:2003ah}, which explains the rotation curves in spiral galaxies by asymptotic behavior of quintessential matter \cite{Kiselev:2002dx,Kiselev:2003ah,Toshmatov:2015npp,Chakrabarty:2018skk} at larger distances.
+Then Heydarzade and Darabi derived charged/uncharged Kiselev-like black holes in Rastall theory \cite{Heydarzade:2017wxu}.
+Xu \textit{et al.} obtained Kerr-Newman-anti-de Sitter black hole surrounded by PFDM in Rastall gravity \cite{Xu:2017vse}.
+In this paper, we take one of regular black holes immersed in dark matter into consideration, i.e., Bardeen black hole surrounded by PFDM proposed by Zhang and his cooperators \cite{Zhang:2020mxi}.